DCT

 The Invention Explained

-• Problem Addressed: The patent addresses the inefficiency of conventional Graphics Processing Units (GPUs) when handling tasks of mixed priorities.
-When a high-priority, low-latency task arrives, a conventional GPU must perform a time-consuming "context switch" to pause an ongoing task, a process that requires substantial time and additional local memory, making the GPU ineffective for truly time-sensitive operations ('381 Patent, col. 2:11-60).
+• Problem Addressed: The patent's background describes the inefficiency of conventional Graphics Processing Units (GPUs) when handling high-priority, low-latency tasks.
+When such a task arrives, the GPU must perform a "context switch" to interrupt its current, longer-running task.
+This process requires a substantial amount of time and additional on-chip memory to save and restore the state of the interrupted task, limiting the GPU's performance and responsiveness. (’381 Patent, col. 2:1-58).

-• The Patented Solution: The invention describes a processing unit architecture featuring multiple "virtual engines" that can receive tasks in parallel from an operating system scheduler and feed them to a single "shader core" ('381 Patent, Figs. 3A-3B).
-This shader core is configured to execute multiple tasks—such as a high-priority task and a standard-priority task—"substantially in parallel" by loading their respective state data without a full, disruptive context switch, enabling efficient handling of concurrent, mixed-priority workloads ('381 Patent, Abstract; col. 3:1-12).
+• The Patented Solution: The invention proposes a processing unit architecture with multiple "virtual engines" that can receive tasks in parallel from an operating system scheduler.
+These engines feed a shared "shader core" that is configured to execute multiple tasks—such as a low-latency task and a standard graphics task—"substantially in parallel" or "substantially simultaneously" without needing a conventional, time-consuming context switch. (’381 Patent, Abstract; col. 9:59-62).
+This allows the GPU to handle mixed workloads more efficiently.

 Key Claims at a Glance

-• a plurality of engines configured to receive a plurality of tasks from a scheduling module and to load state data for each task; and
+• A plurality of engines associated with a first processing unit, configured to receive a plurality of tasks from a scheduling module and to load state data for each task.

-• a shader core configured to receive the tasks from the engines and "to execute a first task from the plurality of tasks while executing a second task from the plurality of tasks based on respective state data."
+• The shader core is configured to receive the tasks from the engines and "to execute a first task from the plurality of tasks while executing a second task from the plurality of tasks based on respective state data associated with each of the first and second tasks."

 The Invention Explained

-• The Patented Solution: The invention discloses a power allocation strategy based on analyzing the "performance sensitivity" of each computational unit to a change in its performance capability (e.g., frequency) ('209 Patent, Abstract).
-The system identifies the subset of units that are least sensitive to such a change, limits their performance (throttles them), and reallocates the saved power headroom to more sensitive units, thereby maximizing overall system throughput for a given thermal design point (TDP) ('209 Patent, col. 2:27-44).
+• The Patented Solution: The patent describes a method for more intelligent power allocation.
+The system first accesses data indicating the "performance sensitivity" of each computational unit to a change in its performance capability (e.g., frequency).
+It then identifies a subset of units that are the "least sensitive" to such a change and limits their performance (i.e., throttles them).
+This conserves power, creating headroom that can be reallocated to the more performance-sensitive units, thereby improving overall system efficiency. (’209 Patent, Abstract; col.2:45-51).

 Key Claims at a Glance